kedacore/keda/spec/TriggerAuthentication.md

 This specification describes the `TriggerAuthentication` custom resource definition which is used to define how KEDA should authenticate to a given trigger.

+This allows you to define once how to authenticate and use it for multiple triggers across different teams, without them knowing where the secrets are.

 ```yaml
 apiVersion: keda.k8s.io/v1alpha1
 kind: TriggerAuthentication